VNet and subnet planning

 • In addition, you need to allocate up to 11 IP address (6 infrastructure nodes and 5 for auxiliary networking usage).

-Subnets for Data Engineering
+Subnets for Cloudera Data Engineering

 • In addition, you need to allocate 3 IPs for the base infra nodes and 2 IP addresses per virtual cluster for the virtual cluster service nodes.

-Subnets for DataFlow
+Subnets for Cloudera DataFlow

-The DataFlow service requires its own subnet.
-DataFlow on AKS uses the Kubenet CNI plugin provided by Azure.
+The Cloudera DataFlow service requires its own subnet.
+Cloudera DataFlow on AKS uses the Kubenet CNI plugin provided by Azure.
 In order to use Kubenet CNI, create multiple smaller subnets when creating an Azure environment.

 Cloudera recommends a /24 CIDR for these subnets, but if you would like to provide a custom range, the formula to calculate the IP Addresses is as follows:

-• Each DataFlow service can scale up to 50 compute nodes; each node consumes one IP address.
+• Each Cloudera DataFlow service can scale up to 50 compute nodes; each node consumes one IP address.

 • In addition, allocate two IPs for the base infra nodes.